ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 ---

-Once the procedure works properly, wrap the command in a batch(+powershell) script so it can process multiple images with one call and append the word *cropped* to each output filename.
+Once the procedure works properly, wrap the command in a [batch(+powershell)](https://stackoverflow.com/a/49122891) script so it can process multiple images with one call and can automatically generate the output filenames for the resulting files by appending the word *cropped* to each input filename.

 {{< highlight txt >}}
 <#  :cmd header for PowerShell script